 Expected utility maximization

-‘Coherence arguments’1 demonstrate that if one’s preferences cannot be understood as ‘maximizing expected utility’, then one can be manipulated into giving up things that one values.
+‘Coherence arguments’1 demonstrate that if one’s preferences cannot be understood as ‘maximizing expected utility’, then one can be manipulated into giving up things that one values for no gain.

 For instance, one coherence argument notes that if you have ‘circular preferences’ then you will consent to series of decisions that will leave you worse off, given your preferences: